apache/aurora/docs/tools.md

 # Tools

 Various tools integrate with Aurora.
-There is a tool missing?
+Is there a tool missing?
 Let us know, or submit a patch to add it!

 * Load-balacing technology used to direct traffic to services running on Aurora
   - [synapse](https://github.com/airbnb/synapse) based on HAProxy